outdreamer/build-a-cure/docs/tasks/implementation_examples/examples_of_implementation_methods.md

         - Joni makes even the supposedly smartest people, AI inventors and math inventors, jealous, so they all steal her inventions without giving her credit
         - Joni identified ways to change reality
         - Joni determined the future
+        - Joni saved the world with her inventions
         - Joni is the most independent person of all time
         - Joni is the only person who understands reality, so she breaks and fixes reality, whenever its useful to do so
         - Joni is the only person who can really hate pedophiles